KRakeesh04/s1/src/content/docs/properties-of-materials/basics/08-space-lattice.md

 $ \text{APF} = \frac{\text{True volume}}{\text{Bulk volume}} =
 \frac{\text{Volume of atoms/unit cell}}{\text{Volume/unit cell}} $

-Geometrically maximum APF in real life (assuming spherical atoms) is 74%.
+Geometrically maximum APF in real life (assuming spherical and identical atoms) is 74%.
 If a structure has 74% APF, the structure is called a **close-packed structure**.
+The APF can be increased to a maximum of 79% by adding impurities.

 ## Interstitial sites (aka holes, voids)